guerrerocarlos/homeassistant/README.md

 - Temperature and Humidity Sensor (old and new version)
 - Motion Sensor (old and new version)
-- Door and Window Sensor
+- Door and Window Sensor (old and new version)
 - Button (old and new version)
 - Plug aka Socket (ZigBee version, reports power consumed, power load, state and if device in use)
 - Wall Plug (reports power consumed, power load and state)